MehdiConnect4/proxy-vm-wizard/docs/USER_GUIDE.md

 ### Security

+- Choose a strong password for the application
 - Use different roles for different trust levels
 - Don't share templates between high and low security roles
 - Regularly update your base images
+- Your configuration is encrypted at rest with AES-256-GCM
+- Password is never stored, only a cryptographic hash

 ### Troubleshooting